VETERINARY ACUPUNCTURE

 I teach owners basic pet massage skills to help maintain the comfort of your pet at home.

-Herbal medicine is the prevention and treatment of disease using plant extracts.
-Modern herbal medicine combines a knowledge of traditional herbal medicine with modern toxicology, pharmacology, and current scientific knowledge.
+Herbal support is the prevention and treatment of disease using plant extracts.
+Modern herbal support combines a knowledge of traditional herbal wisdom with modern toxicology, pharmacology, and current scientific knowledge.

-Herbal medicines are prepared using whole plants, or extracts of the whole plant, rather than isolated active constituents.
+Herbal tinctures, essential oils and powders are prepared using whole plants, or specific parts of the plant (eg Rose essentail oil is created from the petals), rather than chemically isolated active constituents.
 These whole herb extracts contain many phytochemicals, vitamins and minerals, as well as the active constituent.
-These different components have synergistic effects making the herbal medicine more effective, with fewer side effects, than an isolated active constituent.
+These different components have synergistic effects making the herbal preparation more effective, with fewer side effects, than an isolated active constituent.

-Herbs are administered as tablets, teas or tinctures, and are all medical grade and produced in a facility that is GMP certified.
+Herbs are offered as essential oils, powdered nutrients, teas or tinctures, I check the provenance of my suppliers carefully, trying to source organic and medical grade where possible, and preferably produced in a facility that is GMP certified.

 Holistic care is also ideally suited to the chronic (long term) conditions that afflict so many middle aged and older pets - kidney, liver and heart disease, hormonal disorders, skin and ear conditions, gastrointestinal disease, post antibiotics, and can support through cancer treatment.
-(Free leaflet below)
+I am also now working to support emotional disorders with psychoactive essential oils.

 HOLISTIC NUTRITIONAL ADVICE